longevityframework/longevity/feature-list.md

 Current features are described in detail in the [user manual](manual).
 They include:

-- Mongo, Cassandra, and in-memory back ends.
+- MongoDB, Cassandra, and in-memory back ends.
 - Supports construction of persistent types using:
   - Basic values such as `Int`, `String`, `DateTime`, etc.
   - Collection types such as `Option`, `Set`, and `List`.